7+ things to know about Pawpaws, the largest and only tropical fruit from the continental U.S.

 2. Can You Eat The Fruit Of A Pawpaw Tree?

 Yes, you can.
 They can be eaten raw or they can be cooked in pies or pastries.
+Fresh fruit doesn’t usually bother people with sensitivity; cooked pawpaw seems to be more likely to cause a reaction if you do have sensitivity.
 But don’t eat the skin or seeds, which contain toxins called Annonacin.
 The easiest way to eat the fruit is to wash it off, and cut the fruit in half.
 It’s very soft when ripe and can be easily eaten with a spoon.

 3. Where Can I Find Pawpaws?